-There are two types of awards available for the conference: the Conference General Disciplinary Awards (General Awards) sponsored by UNC Charlotte academic departments, and the Atkins Library Undergraduate Research Awards.
+There are three types of awards available for the conference: the Conference General Disciplinary Awards (General Awards) sponsored by UNC Charlotte academic departments, the Honors College Awards sponsored by the Honors College, and the Atkins Library Undergraduate Research Awards sponsored by Atkins Library.

 All students who register for the Conference and present their research will be automatically entered into the General Awards contest – no other application is needed.
 Please see below for the criteria that the judges will use to determine the winners of these awards.